Guyana Nature Experience

 Day 8 - Surama Mountain

-At dawn we take a hike in the foothills of the Pakaraima Mountains and hope to see of some of the species of birds that live there.
-We travel by 4WD vehicle to the Rupunini River, and take a boat to Karanambu Lodge which was established by Diane McTurk.
+Take a walk through the forest to enjoy dawn breaking.
+After breakfast we travel by 4WD vehicle or Bedford truck to the Rupunini River, and take a boat to Karanambu Lodge which was established by the late Diane McTurk.
 In the late afternoon we take a boat out on the river to look for Giant River Otters and other species.
 As dusk falls we continue by boat to the ponds to see the giant Amazonia Regis water lily which blooms at this time of day.
 On the boat ride back a spotlight will be used to search for Black Caiman and other night animals.
 Overnight at Karanambu Lodge.
 (BLD)

 Karanambu Lodge is situated where the north savannah grassland, swamp and flood forest meet on the Rupununi River and the horse flats stretch towards the Pakaraima Mountains and into Brazil.
 The settlement has the flavour of an Amerindian village, with its clay brick and palm thatched cabanas set in a compound between the bush and the open range.
 The lodge accommodates guests in five cabanas with verandas; twin bedded rooms and en-suite bathrooms.
 Meals are served around a large dining table in the open hammock-swagged living room of the main ranch house.
 Outstanding tropical freshwater fish and teeming bird life abound.
 The area is also a last refuge for the Giant River Otter and the river reveals Black Caiman and for the lucky, the huge Arapaima, the world’s largest fresh water fish.